cristibalint/coursera-ml-specialization/Foundation/week02/week02-quiz.md

 ## 9. True or false: One always prefers to use a model with more features since it better captures the true underlying process. ##

 FALSE

+___

+# Predicting house prices #

+## 1. Selection and summary statistics: We found the zip code with the highest average house price.
+What is the average house price of that zip code? ##

+$2,160,607

+## 2. Filtering data: What fraction of the houses have living space between 2000 sq.ft. and 4000 sq.ft.? ##

+Between 0.4 and 0.49

+## 3. Building a regression model with several more features: What is the difference in RMSE between the model trained with my_features and the one trained with advanced_features? ##

+The RMSE of the model with advanced_features lower by less than $25,000